TrePe0/aoc-plugin/README.md

 - On [chrome://extensions/](chrome://extensions/) allow developer mode
 - Click on "Load unpacked" button and choose directory from above

-### Fiefox
+### Firefox
 - Create directory with all the files
-- On [about:addons](about:addons) click cog icon and choose Install Add-on from file...
+- On [about:addons](about:addons) click cog icon and choose Debug Add-ons
-- Choose manifest.json from above directory
+- Click on "Load Temporary Add-on" button and choose manifest.json from above directory
+- **Restarting Firefox will erase the plugin**

 License
 ----